Scheme to Defraud

 • by obtaining something of value; and

-• through fraudulent or false promises, representations, or by intentionally misrepresenting some future act.
+• fraudulent or false promises; or

 In many of these cases, a respected member of the community is accused.
 The accusation usually arises during the course of the individual’s employment.
+The potential punishments depend on various factors, including the value of the property obtained.

 Attorneys for Scheme to Defraud Crimes in Tampa, FL